 1) Man made fluoride additives are considered much more dangerous than the naturally occurring variety.

 To answer the question, “Does bottled water contain fluoride?”, the simple answer is yes.
 However, not all fluoride is created equal.
 The fluoride found in most bottled waters (unless otherwise specified) occurs naturally.
 This eliminates any concern regarding the consumption of a man-made chemical.
 You should check with your supplier to verify the source of fluoride in the particular brand of bottled water that you drink most often.
 While bottled water fluoride levels vary, your supplier should know the details about its source.

 2) The CDC recently lowered the recommended maximum amount of fluoride in municipal water to .7 mg/L.

-To answer the original question, yes some bottled water does contain fluoride.
+Does bottled water contain fluoride?
+Yes, but some bottled water does not.
 Some is added manually, some occur naturally.
-Yet other bottled waters that are treated such as distilled and reverse osmosis don’t contain any amount of fluoride at all.
+Yet other bottled waters that are treated, such as distilled and reverse osmosis don’t contain any amount of fluoride at all.
 The fluoride content of our four different types of water is as follows:

 Artesian Water = .22mg/L naturally occurring fluoride